Prominent Palestinian hunger striker dies in Israeli custody

-JERUSALEM (AP) — A high-profile Palestinian prisoner died in Israeli custody on Tuesday after a nearly three-month-long hunger strike, Israel’s prison service announced, at a time of already soaring tensions between Israel and the Palestinians.
+JERUSALEM (AP) — A high-profile Palestinian prisoner died in Israeli custody on Tuesday after a hunger strike of nearly three months, Israel’s prison service announced.
+His death set off a rocket barrage from the Gaza Strip and raised fears of a further escalation.

-Khader Adnan, a leader in the militant Islamic Jihad group, had begun staging protracted hunger strikes more than a decade ago, introducing a new form of protests against Israel's mass detentions of Palestinians without charges or trials.
+Khader Adnan, a leader of the militant Islamic Jihad group, helped introduce the practice of protracted hunger strikes by individual prisoners as a form of protest against Israel's mass detention of Palestinians without charge.
 On Tuesday, the 45-year-old became the first long-term hunger striker to die in Israeli custody.

+In response to his death, Palestinian militants in Gaza fired 22 rockets toward populated areas in southern Israel, seriously wounding a 25-year-old man and moderately wounding two others at a construction site in the city of Sderot, Israel's rescue service said, identifying all three as foreigners.
+Their nationalities were not immediately clear.

+Air raid sirens sounded and Israeli municipal councils opened public bomb shelters.
+The reverberations and shrapnel punched a hole into the street and charred cars, footage showed.
+Four rockets were intercepted by Israel’s Iron Dome missile defense system, authorities said.

+"This is an initial response to this heinous crime that will trigger reactions from our people,” a coalition of Gaza-based Palestinian militant groups, led by the enclave's Hamas rulers, said.

-Palestinians called for a general strike in the West Bank and the Gaza Strip, and protests were expected later in the day.
-Palestinian militants fired a volley of rockets from Gaza toward empty fields in Israel.
-Islamic Jihad said in a statement that “our fight continues and will not stop.”
+Palestinians called for a general strike in the West Bank and the Gaza Strip and protesters rushed to Israeli military checkpoints in the occupied territory, slinging stones at Israeli soldiers.
+Israeli forces fired tear gas and rubber bullets at crowds gathered at the northern entrance to the West Bank city of Ramallah.
+Early Tuesday, Palestinian militants in Gaza fired another volley of rockets that landed in empty fields in Israel.
+Islamic Jihad said that its “fight continues and will not stop.”

-Adnan's death comes as Israel is led by its most right-wing government ever.

-Prisons and Palestinian prisoners are overseen by Cabinet minister Itamar Ben-Gvir, an ultra-nationalist politician who previously tightened restrictions on the Palestinian inmates, including shortening their shower time and closing prison bakeries.
+Palestinian prisoners are overseen by Cabinet minister Itamar Ben-Gvir, an ultra-nationalist politician who has tightened restrictions on the Palestinian inmates, including shortening their shower time and closing prison bakeries.

 Ben-Gvir said Tuesday that prison officials must exhibit “zero-tolerance toward hunger strikes and unrest in security prisons” and ordered prisoners be confined to their cells.